‘Forever changed by this experience’: Collaborations bring 3 student films to life

 The community at large contributed to the productions, Erpelding said.
 Businesses such as Malibu Grill donated space.
 Prop donations included a 1967 Chevy Chevelle convertible.
 Midwest Grip Lighting donated $18,000 worth of gear.
 IU faculty and alumni offered their time and expertise.

 “It’s such a humbling experience to see all the support from donors and alumni across campus to support this high-level filmmaking,” Erpelding said.
 “The whole community chipped in to make this work.”

 The course bore partnerships that support both students and the local filmmaking industry.
-Blue Ace Media, the Bloomington Academy of Film and Theatre and Pigasus Productions — operated in part by Media School adjunct Jo Throckmorton; Eric Shelley, BA’99; and John Armstrong, BA’02, MFA’07, and Zachary Spicer, BA’06, respectively — have contributed to the projects, alongside faculty from The Media School and the Department of Theatre, Drama, and Contemporary Dance.
+Blue Ace Media, owned by Media School adjunct Jo Throckmorton; the Bloomington Academy of Film and Theatre, directed by Eric Shelley, BA’99; and Pigasus Productions — operated by John Armstrong, BA’02, MFA’07, and Zachary Spicer, BA’06 — have contributed to the projects, alongside faculty from The Media School and the Department of Theatre, Drama, and Contemporary Dance.

 “We couldn’t do this without their support,” Erpelding said.

 Funded in part by the Kaili and Ed Myerson Summer Short Film Production Class Fund — which was gifted to provide students a real-world, hands-on experience in filmmaking — the productions will create products that will be used in future Media School classes ranging from post-production, editing, color correction and sound design courses, Erpelding said.

 “I am forever changed by this experience,” Welch said.

 She said this opportunity has contributed to her professional and personal growth.
 While she and Pizzo butt heads creatively in the best way possible, she said, the experience has pushed her to be better.